jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

 !!! note "User Selection for Collections"
     When creating a collection, the user you select is used as a **reference** for rule evaluation, not as an owner.
 The collection itself is server-wide and visible to everyone.
 This user's context is important for:
-    - Evaluating user-specific rules (Is Played, Is Favorite, Play Count, etc.)
+    - Evaluating user-specific rules (Playback Status, Is Favorite, Play Count, etc.)
     - Respecting library access permissions
     - Filtering items based on what that user can see and access